How to Sort Your LEGO Collection (5 Proven Methods)

 How long does it take to sort a LEGO collection?

 Expect roughly 1 hour per 2,000 pieces for a basic sort.
 Highly detailed sorting (small categories, hybrid systems) can double that time.
-Don’t rush—accuracy matters more than speed.
+For a 10,000-piece collection, budget 5-10 hours.
+Don’t rush—accuracy matters more than speed, and you only want to sort once.

 Should I sort Technic pieces differently?